 As part of the new tax law, the standard deduction nearly doubles in size from 2017 figures.
 For the 2018 tax year, the standard deduction jumps to $12,000 for singles, $18,000 for heads of household and $24,000 for couples filing jointly.
 But the news isn’t all good when it comes to changes to the tax law.

 For example, the deduction for moving expenses, previously an adjustment to income is eliminated for the 2018 tax year.
 However, under current tax law, the moving expenses deduction will return starting in the 2026 tax year.

 Remember 2017 Standard Deductions

-In 2017, the standard deductions were much lower.
-Single filers were entitled to a standard deduction of $6,350 and couples using the married filing jointly status received a standard deduction twice as large at $12,700.
+If you need to file back taxes, it's worth remembering that for tax year 2017, the standard deductions were much lower before recent tax reforms went into effect for the current tax year.
+For 2017 taxes, single filers were entitled to a standard deduction of $6,350 and couples using the married filing jointly status received a standard deduction twice as large at $12,700.
 Heads of household claiming the standard deduction received a $9,350 tax break.